shotgunsoftware/tk-core/docs/overview.rst

 The toolkit core platform includes the following systems:

-- A standard ShotGrid :ref:`authentication API<authentication>` which centralizes user interaction and persistence of authentication information.
+- A standard Flow Production Tracking :ref:`authentication API<authentication>` which centralizes user interaction and persistence of authentication information.

-- A :ref:`Descriptor API<descriptor>` which handles remote resource management, code and config and distribution and connects the Toolkit platform to ShotGrid, the ShotGrid App Store, git and other systems.
+- A :ref:`Descriptor API<descriptor>` which handles remote resource management, code and config and distribution and connects the Toolkit platform to Flow Production Tracking, the Flow Production Tracking App Store, git and other systems.

 - APIs for launching applications, creating plugins and managing the :ref:`launch and initialization<init_and_startup>` of the Toolkit Platform.